 Ottawa: Closed to the public

-Our service point located in the Canadian Museum of Immigration at Pier 21, 1055 Marginal Road in Halifax, is closed until April 2021, as the museum is undergoing renovations.
+Our service point located in the Canadian Museum of Immigration at Pier 21, 1055 Marginal Road in Halifax, is closed until further notice.

 - Remote reference and genealogy services.